rherrmann/com.codeaffine.archive/README.md

 The `com.codeaffine.archive.releng` project contains [target platform](http://help.eclipse.org/indigo/index.jsp?topic=%2Forg.eclipse.pde.doc.user%2Fconcepts%2Ftarget.htm) definitions for Eclipse 3.6 and 3.7 that should be used for development.
 The build (see below) can be executed for further targets.

 ### Build
 The `com.codeaffine.archive.releng` project contains everything that is necessary to build the software.
-The build is based on [Eclipse Tycho (version 0.14)](http://www.eclipse.org/tycho).
+The build is based on [Eclipse Tycho](http://www.eclipse.org/tycho).
 To run the build

     cd <git-repo>/com.codeaffine.archive.releng
     mvn clean install -P <eclipse-platform>